 What is a great school?

 Every student is capable of greatness and deserves the opportunity to reach their highest level of potential.
-In fact, everything we do is focused on helping more children experience the power of a high-quality education – today.

 Great schools aspire to greatness